Photo by Aaron Burden on Unsplash

 So I built the systematic step.

-CheckApp is what came out of that conversation — an open-source quality gate that runs 12 checks on an article before publish.
-Plagiarism, fact-check, grammar, legal risk, tone, and 7 more.
+CheckApp is what came out of that conversation: an open-source quality gate that runs 12 checks on an article before publish.
+Plagiarism, fact-check, grammar, legal risk, tone, and seven more.
 It runs locally, finishes in under 90 seconds, and costs somewhere between nothing and 25 cents per article depending on which providers you configure.

 Three Failure Patterns AI Content Reviewers Miss

 I spent most of 2025 ghostwriting across fintech, wellness, and SaaS.
 By mid-year, AI was the default first draft across every client.
-And three specific failure patterns kept showing up — always subtle, always in articles that had already passed human review.
+Three failure patterns kept showing up in articles that had already passed human review.

 Pattern 1: Factual drift.
 One health article bumped a vitamin C dosage from 100mg in the brief to 200mg in the draft.
 Not a typo.
 Not a rounding error.
 The model just generated a plausible-sounding number that happened to be wrong.
 Three reviewers signed off.
 The client almost published a dosage recommendation they had never agreed to.